AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * :menuselection:`SPARK`

-  If the SPARK toolset is installed on your system and available on your PATH, then this menu is available.
+  This menu is available if the SPARK toolset is installed on your system and available on your PATH.
 See :menuselection:`Help --> SPARK --> Reference --> Using SPARK with GPS` for more details.

 * :menuselection:`CodePeer`

-  If the CodePeer toolset is installed on your system and available on your PATH, then this menu is available.
+  This menu is available if the CodePeer toolset is installed on your system and available on your PATH.
 See your CodePeer documentation for more details.

 * :menuselection:`Window` (:ref:`Multiple_Document_Interface`)